matthewashton-k/security-cam-server/README.md

 TODOS:
-1. make the website look nice
-2. make a route for deleting files, or auto-deleting files after a certain amount of time
+1. make a route for deleting files, or auto-deleting files after a certain amount of time